eclab/grains/ruckus/README.md

 # Ruckus

-Ruckus is a noise and sample and hold generator.
+Ruckus is a noise and sample and hold generator with optional smoothing.
 Ruckus is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.

 ## Making Noise